netscaler/cloud-native-getting-started/openshift/README.md

 oc adm policy add-scc-to-user privileged system:serviceaccount:tier-2-adc:cpx
 ```

-6. Deploy the CPX for hotdrink, colddrink and guestbook microservices using following commands,
+6. Deploy the CPX for hotdrink, colddrink and guestbook microservices using following commands

+**Note:** Please upload your TLS certificate and TLS key into hotdrink-secret.yaml.
+We have updated our security policies and removed SSL certificate from guides.
 ```
 oc create -f cpx.yaml -n tier-2-adc
 oc create -f hotdrink-secret.yaml -n tier-2-adc
 ```

 7. Deploy the three types of hotdrink beverage microservices using following commands
+**Note:** Please upload your TLS certificate and TLS key into hotdrink-secret.yaml.
+We have updated our security policies and removed SSL certificate from guides.

 ```
 oc create -f team_hotdrink.yaml -n team-hotdrink oc create -f hotdrink-secret.yaml -n team-hotdrink
 ```

 8. Deploy the colddrink beverage microservice using following commands
+**Note:** Please upload your TLS certificate and TLS key into colddrink-secret.yaml.
+We have updated our security policies and removed SSL certificate from guides.

 ```
 oc create -f team_colddrink.yaml -n team-colddrink oc create -f colddrink-secret.yaml -n team-colddrink